 The fact is, the Peaky Blinders season 5 finale served up something that fans have never encountered before: that of Tommy Shelby’s (Cillian Murphy) meticulous planning falling apart, plus his most trusted relationships crumbling around him.

 Was he outwitted, betrayed or even both?
-With Season 5 set to be the rollicking Brummie gangster series’ last outing, we can't be sure what will become of the Shelby clan — but we're certain that things aren't looking good.
+With season 6 set to be the rollicking Brummie gangster series’ last outing, we can't be sure what will become of the Shelby clan — but we're certain that things aren't looking good.
+Also, if you've caught up, check out our E5 preview and get ready to watch Peaky Blinders season 6 episode 5 online.

 Peaky Blinders season 6 production